ripper079/wordpresstrain/wp-content/plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.50.1 - 12 June 2023 =
+* Slider: Resolved deprecated warning and improved link alignment.
+* Blog: Updated template defaults to include colors with alpha.
+* Added Tabs Form Field for improved widget organization.
+* Updated Google Fonts with new fonts and weights.
+* Updated Font Awesome from version 6.2.0 to 6.4.0, adding new icons.
+* Added `siteorigin_widgets_load_cache_compatibility` filter for optional cache compatibility control.
+* Various improvements to form fields and code formatting.

 = 1.50.0 - 16 May 2023 =
 * Button: Update to only apply Hover Text Color if Use Hover Effects enabled.